FY 2019 Outcomes and Data

 100% of network mental health agencies provide crisis beds for support for mental health crises as an alternative to psychiatric hospitalization offered at a fraction of the cost.

-77% of schools in agency catchment areas have VCP Network Agency staff embedded in their buildings increasing access to supportive and therapeutic services.
+91% of Vermont’s Supervisory Unions have agency staff embedded in their school buildings increasing access to supportive and therapeutic services.

-Vermont ranked 2nd in the country for employment of people with intellectual and developmental disabilities.
-94% said they liked where they work.
+Vermont ranked 3rd in the country for inclusion of people with intellectual and developmental disabilities.

 Is Anyone Better Off?